 #1 Explore Downtown Bend on Foot

-The small, historic center of Bend is a fabulous place to explore!
-Fashionable shops and local eateries occupy the well-preserved buildings along Bond and Wall streets, enticing visitors to slow down to savor the charm of the small town.
+The small, historic center of Bend is a fabulous place to explore.
+Fashionable shops and local eateries occupy the well-preserved buildings along Bond and Wall Streets, enticing visitors to slow down to savor the charm of small town Bend.

 Simply wandering is one of the best things to do in Downtown Bend, Oregon, but travelers who want to take their exploration up a notch can opt to go on a city scavenger hunt.

 Pro Tip: Looking for free things to do in Bend, Oregon?
-Go on your own historical walking tour!
+We recommend going on your own historical walking tour!